syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Custom Properties
 The [addInfo](/api/js/ejdiagram#members:connectors-addinfo "addInfo") property of connectors allows to maintain additional information to connectors.

-## zOrder
+## Stack Order

-The connectors [zOrder](/api/js/ejdiagram#members:connectors-zorder "zOrder") property is used to set z-index for the connector.
+The connectors [zOrder](/api/js/ejdiagram#members:connectors-zorder "zOrder") property specifies the stack order of an connector.
+An connector with greater stack order is always in front of an connector with a lower stack order.